durgojiakash/durgojiakash/README.md

 - 🌱 A skilled SDET with 2+ years of experience and a passion for building robust, scalable, and automation-driven testing solutions for modern web applications.
-- Proficient in frontend and backend testing, version control, remote repository management, and CI integration.
+- Proficient in Frontend and Backend Testing, Version Control, Remote Repository Management and CI Integration.

 - 🧠 Expertise in:
   1. Frontend Testing (UI Automation) – Playwright & knowledge on Selenium